fyteclubplugin/fyteclub/README.md

 # FyteClub

-A secure, self-hosted mod-sharing system for Final Fantasy XIV with end-to-end encryption and enterprise-grade security.
-Share character mods automatically with nearby players while protecting creator rights and user privacy.
+A DECENTRALIZED secure, self-hosted mod-sharing system for Final Fantasy XIV with end-to-end encryption and security.
+Share character mods automatically with nearby players while protecting user's work and user privacy.

 ## Table of Contents